Tanya Tagaq: Career

 Tagaq was a popular performer at Canadian folk festivals, such as Folk on the Rocks in 2005, and first became widely known both in Canada and internationally for her collaborations with Björk, including concert tours and the 2004 album Medúlla.
 She has also performed with the Kronos Quartet and Shooglenifty and has been featured on the Aboriginal Peoples Television Network.

 In 2005, her CD entitled Sinaa (Inuktitut for "edge") was nominated for five awards at the Canadian Aboriginal Music Awards.
 At the ceremony on 25 October 2005, the CD won awards for Best Producer/Engineer, Best Album Design and Tagaq herself won the Best Female Artist award.
 Sinaa was nominated for the 2006 Juno Awards as the Best Aboriginal Recording.

 Although primarily known for her throat singing, Tagaq is also an accomplished artist and her work was featured on the 2003 Northwestel telephone directory.

 Her 2008 album Auk/Blood (ᐊᐅᒃ Inuktitut syllabics) features collaborations with Mike Patton, among others.
 In 2011, she released a live album titled Anuraaqtuq.
 It was recorded during Tagaq's performance at the Festival International de Musique Actuelle in Victoriaville.

-In 2012 Tagaq performed the theme music for the CBC television show Arctic Air.
+In 2012, Tagaq performed the theme music for the CBC television show Arctic Air.

 Tagaq released her third album, Animism, on May 27, 2014, on Six Shooter Records.
 The album was a shortlisted nominee for the 2014 Polaris Music Prize, her first nomination for that award, and won the $30,000 award on September 22, 2014.
 The album also won the Juno Award for Aboriginal Recording of the Year at the Juno Awards of 2015, and was nominated for Alternative Album of the Year.

 Her fourth album Retribution was released in October 2016.
 Her show in Toronto in November was sold out.

 In May 2018, Tagaq announced her first book, a blend of fiction and memoir titled Split Tooth, which was published in September 2018 by Penguin Random House.
 The book was named as a longlisted nominee for the 2018 Scotiabank Giller Prize and was shortlisted for the 2019 Amazon.ca First Novel Award.

-Her fifth album Tongues, released in 2022, was inspired by Split Tooth and was recorded mostly before the COVID-19 pandemic with New York poet Saul Williams as producer, but the album was placed on hold for over a year.
-At that time, mixer Gonjasufi reworked the into a "grimier" sound.
+Her fifth album Tongues, released in 2022, was inspired by Split Tooth and was recorded mostly before the COVID-19 pandemic with New York poet Saul Williams as producer.
+However, the album was placed on hold for over a year.
+During that time, mixer Gonjasufi reworked the album to give it a "grimier" sound.

+Tagaq appears in the fourth season of True Detective.
+This is her first performance as an actor.

+In 2025 she appeared in the television series North of North as the goddess Nuliajuk.